Nazeer2013/nd00333-capstone/README.md

 ***max_iterint*** Maximum number of iterations taken for the solvers to converge.

+***Early termination policy***
+early_termination_policy = BanditPolicy(evaluation_interval=2,slack_factor=0.2)

+Bandit is an early termination policy based on slack factor/slack amount and evaluation interval.
+The policy early terminates any runs where the primary metric is not within the specified slack factor/slack amount with respect to the best performing training run.

 HyperDrive Selected ****Best run**** model ****hyperparameters**** are --C: 1.0 and --max_iter: 10